wbobowiec1/creativecode/novel/README.md

-# Three Ways to Generate a Novel
+# Generate A Novel Of My Own

-This project folder contains three different examples for generating a novel, as definied by [NaNoGenMo](http://nanogenmo.github.io).
+This project folder contains an example for generating a novel, as definied by [NaNoGenMo](http://nanogenmo.github.io).

 ## Tracery Bookery